jelmersnoeck/ingress-monitor/docs/design/README.md

 For example, for backend applications, you want to alert your backend team.
 For frontend applications, you want to alert your frontend team.

-A Provider is Cluster scoped, meaning you can reference it from any namespace.

 For more information, see the [Provider documentation](./provider.md)

 ## MonitorTemplate

 A Monitor is a high level configuration to set up checks for your Ingresses.
 A Monitor can be used to cover multiple Ingresses.

-A MonitorTemplate is Cluster scoped, meaning you can reference it from any namespace.

 For more information, see the [Monitor documentation](./monitor-template.md)